CharlesCNorton/AI-Assisted-Coding/LoRaMerge/readme.txt

 LoraMerge is a comprehensive tool designed to merge PEFT adapters with base models.
 The user-friendly terminal menu and the intuitive GUI directory selection make the model merging process streamlined and straightforward.

 Deep Acknowledgment: We owe a tremendous debt of gratitude to TheBloke for the original script that served as a cornerstone for this project.
-TheBloke's script can be found at this Gist link.
+TheBloke's script can be found at: https://gist.github.com/TheBloke/d31d289d3198c24e0ca68aaf37a19032.
 Recognizing the complexities involved in merging models, this repository was born out of a necessity.
 It is our ardent wish that LoraMerge simplifies the model merging journey for many.
 Once again, thank you, TheBloke, for lighting the path.

 Practical Usage
 Upon starting LoraMerge, you are greeted with a terminal-based menu: